-We support the OECD’s efforts to reform the laws to create a more stable and sustainable global tax system, specifically the work of the G20 and OECD to prevent the artificial separation of taxable profits from the location of the commercial and economic functions of a global business.
+We support the OECD’s efforts to lead a global consensus to create a more stable and sustainable global tax system.
+Specifically, we support the work of the OECD and the G7 to design tax policies that are uniformly adopted, retain the arm’s length standard, and prevent the artificial separation of taxable profits from the location of commercial and economic functions.
 We also support the OECD’s longstanding efforts to promote rules that help reduce tax disputes between countries, and the potential for multiple taxation of the same activity and associated income.

 Development of consistent and sustainable tax policy is a shared responsibility.
 P&G believes that the business community must play an active role helping policy makers to understand the impact of tax policy choices on investment and the economy.
 We believe that principled taxation leads to economic stability and prosperity for countries, people, and businesses.